Ownership in UAE: 100% Foreign Direct Investment Rules, Sectors & Licensing Guide (2026)

 Fisheries and postal services

-Foreign investors cannot hold controlling stakes in businesses under these categories.
+Foreign investors cannot hold controlling ownership in these activities.

 FDI Opportunities Across Different Emirates